Helinox Bench One

 There's little argument that versatility is a key quality of any proper camping gear: the more jobs a single item can do, the fewer other items you need to pack.
 Probably top of mind are things like multitools and trekking poles that double as tent stakes and...
 I dunno, sporks?
 Seating, on the other hand, is not something that I'd ever think of as particularly "versatile" in the "favorite, must-pack for camping" gear list sense.
-But a recent Helinox release is changing my mind.
+But a clever Helinox product is changing my mind.

-The brand's new Bench One is a lightweight camp bench travels in a compact bundle; its 18-inch long bag practically disappears into your trunk or back seat.
+The brand's Bench One is a lightweight camp bench that travels in a compact bundle; its 18-inch long bag practically disappears into your trunk or back seat.
 It's not necessarily going to make thru-hikers drool — at a bit under 5 pounds it's not that light — but for car camping or short walks to a campsite, it really is undeniably handy.